rOpenGov/uscongress/README.md

 ### `get_congressional_records()`

-Retrieve and process Congressional Record speeches from the U.S. Government Publishing Office API.
+Retrieve and process Congressional Record speeches from the [U.S. Government Publishing Office API](https://api.govinfo.gov).
+Congressional Records are stored as raw text files; this code extracts and organizes the information into a structured format.

+The result is a tibble where each row represents a single speech and includes the following fields:
+- Speech text: The full text of the speech.
+- Speaker name: The name of the individual delivering the speech.
+- Date: The date the speech was given.
+- Title: The title of the Congressional Record entry.
+- URL: A link to the full original record.

 ## Description